Is It Better to Build or Buy a House in Australia in 2024?

 - Immediate Occupancy: One of the significant advantages of buying a house is that you can move in immediately after completing the purchase.
 This is beneficial for individuals who need to relocate quickly or prefer to avoid the time and effort required in the construction process.

-- Established Neighborhoods and Amenities: Many existing houses are located in established neighborhoods with well-developed amenities such as schools, parks, shopping centers, and transportation infrastructure.
+- Established Neighborhoods and Amenities: Many existing houses are located in established neighbourhoods with well-developed amenities such as schools, parks, shopping centres, and transportation infrastructure.
 This can provide convenience and a sense of community.

 - Variety of Choices: The housing market typically offers a wide range of options in terms of style, size, and location.
 You can choose from a variety of houses that fit your needs and preferences, allowing you to find a home that suits your lifestyle.

 - Potential for Equity and Investment: Purchasing a house can be a long-term investment, as the value of real estate tends to appreciate over time.
 As you build equity in your home, you may benefit from its increasing value, potentially providing a financial asset for the future.